 If, despite interventions, your child continues to struggle, it might be time to consider a special education evaluation.
 This evaluation assesses whether your child has a disability that impacts their learning and determines their eligibility for special education services.
 Here’s how to proceed:

-- Make a Formal Request: Submit a written request to the school or local education agency for a special education evaluation.
+• Make a Formal Written Request: Submit a written request to the school for a special education evaluation.
 This request should outline your concerns and the reasons for seeking an evaluation.
+The school will have no more than 15 school days to respond to your request.
+The evaluation process must conclude, in its entirety, within 60-days of the written request.
+It is a lengthy process!
+For more detailed information, here is the link the the Arizona Department of Education’s timeline.

 6. Understand the Evaluation Results